 Paying off your mortgage – reasons for and against voluntary repayment

 Compared to their international counterparts, Swiss property owners have large mortgage debts, which they often do not pay off.
 There are good reasons for this.
-Nevertheless, in some cases it can make sense to repay your mortgage.
+Nevertheless, it can make sense to repay a first mortgage, even when there is no obligation to do so.
 Find out when voluntary repayment is beneficial and when it is better for you not to pay off any more of your mortgage.

 If you take out a mortgage, you owe money to the bank.
-When you pay off this debt, you are repaying your mortgage.
+This can be done directly or indirectly.
 Repaying a second mortgage is mandatory.

 Reasons to repay a first mortgage